dobriak/dobriak-hugo/content/post/kubernetes-dcos-beta.md

 * DC/OS version 1.10, either OS or EE edition
 * At least 3 private nodes with minimum of 6 CPU 6GB memory and 700MB disk
 * Machine with the DC/OS CLI installed and connected to your cluster
-* kubectl installed preferrable on the same machine as the DC/OS CLI
+* kubectl installed preferably on the same machine as the DC/OS CLI

 ### Install from the CLI